thingsym/editor-bridge/readme.txt

 = Test Matrix =

-For operation compatibility between PHP version and WordPress version, see below [Travis CI](https://travis-ci.org/thingsym/editor-bridge).
+For operation compatibility between PHP version and WordPress version, see below [GitHub Actions](https://github.com/thingsym/editor-bridge/actions).

 = Contribution =

-Small patches and bug reports can be submitted a issue tracker in Github.
-Forking on Github is another good way.
+Small patches and bug reports can be submitted a issue tracker in GitHub.
+Forking on GitHub is another good way.
 You can send a pull request.

 * [editor-bridge - GitHub](https://github.com/thingsym/editor-bridge)
 * [Editor Bridge - WordPress Plugin](https://wordpress.org/plugins/editor-bridge/)